dgiglio84/vgames/README.md

 *UPDATES*

+3-22-2023
+- Added a "Date Started" field.
+On the main window, the "Total Days" column will automatically caculate the difference between "Date Started" and "Date Completed."

 3-20-2023
 - Added a Backup/Restore feature.
 This can be found in <b>Tools > Backup/Restore Database</b>.
 - A backup of the database is still created upon startup.
 However, you can now restore this backup by clicking <b>Tools > Backup/Restore Database > Restore Auto-Backup</b>.